plrguez/mame4all/readme.txt

 http://www.mame.net
 http://www.mamedev.com

-Copyright © 1997-2009, Nicola Salmoria and the MAME team.
+Copyright ï¿½ 1997-2009, Nicola Salmoria and the MAME team.
 All rights reserved.

 Redistribution and use of this code or any derivative works are permitted provided that the following conditions are met: